-In 2022, specifically, we followed this process and held discussions with a number of our shareholders in the spring before the Annual Meeting and once again in late fall.
+In 2023, specifically, we followed this process and held discussions with a number of our shareholders in the spring before the Annual Meeting of Shareholders that year and once again in late fall.
 Our independent Lead Director, who is also Chair of the Governance Committee, participated in substantive engagements with some of the Company's shareholders.

-Topics Discussed with Shareholders during 2022
+Topics Discussed with Shareholders during 2023

 - Company strategy

-- · Board leadership, composition and refreshment
+- Board leadership, composition and refreshment

 - Management succession

 - Board and management diversity

-- · Human capital management
+- Human capital management

-- ESG reporting & goals
+- Sustainability reporting and goals

+- Shareholder proposals

 - Global access to Merck products

-- Commitment to racial and ethnic diversity
+- · Diversity, equity & inclusion

-- · Risk oversight
+- Risk oversight

 - Cybersecurity

 - Executive compensation programs

-- · Policy and pricing environment
+- Policy and pricing environment

-- Shareholder proposals

 - Lobbying expenditures

 - Climate initiatives

 - Merck Animal Health

 - Director tenure

 - Merck culture

 - Reputation

 - Board evaluation process